 - Designation of the award to a charity of the winner’s choice

-An individual does not need to be present to win, though preference is that they are present and the Institute will assist with travel.
+An individual does not need to be present to win, though preference is that they are present and NPI will assist with travel.

 About Hubert Williams

 Hubert Williams (1939 – 2020) was President of the Police Foundation (now National Policing Institute).
 A graduate of the FBI National Academy, he received his J.D. from Rutgers University School of Law.
 He served as a Research Fellow at Harvard Law School’s Center for Criminal Justice and as Deputy Special Advisor to the Los Angeles Police Commission (1992) after the April 1992 riots in response to the acquittal of four officers in the Rodney King beating.
 Mr. Williams succeeded former New York Police Commissioner Patrick Murphy as NPI’s President.
 In 1990, along with Murphy, Williams authored The Evolving Strategy of Police: A Minority View, a publication of the Department of Justice and Harvard’s Kennedy School of Government Executive Session on Policing Series.
 Under his leadership, NPI focused on work that connected police departments with communities to improve police service and public safety jointly.
 In addition, Williams was a crucial partner in the National Community Policing Consortium.
 During Mr. Williams’s tenure, NPI conducted studies and hosted conferences on various policing issues.
 Many of these are still relevant today, including using force, abuse of authority, gun ownership, balancing immigration enforcement with civil liberties, and other critical law-enforcement issues.
 In addition, he established the Center for the Study of Police and Civil Disorder and the Crime Mapping Laboratory.